chpancrate/ocrpy_project4/README.md

 The interface used is the command line.

-The data are stored in JSON files placed in the directory ./data The reports are produced in the repertory ./rapports
+The data are stored in JSON files placed in the directory ./data The reports are produced in the directory ./rapports

 ## Requirements
-These scripts run with Python 3.11.1
+These scripts run with Python 3.11.1.

 To install python you can download it here : https://www.python.org/downloads/